Fates-List/lynx/api-docs/advanced/self-hosting.md

 2. Download the Fates List infra repo on the VPS using `git clone https://github.com/Fates-List/infra FatesList`.
 Make sure the location it is downloaded to is publicly accessible AKA not in a /root folder or anything like that.

+3. Download the lynx repo on the VPS using `git clone https://github.com/Fates-List/lynx`.
+Make sure the location is in the same folder as where you downloaded ``infra`` above

-3. Enter the ``modules/infra/flamepaw`` folder and run `make && make install`.
+4. Enter the ``modules/infra/flamepaw`` folder and run `make && make install`.
 This will build and install flamepaw on your system.

-4. Enter the ``FatesList/config/data`` folder and fill in the required information in the JSON files there.
+5. Enter the ``FatesList/config/data`` folder and fill in the required information in the JSON files there.
 This should be self-explanatory but feel free to ask for help on our support server.

-5. (optional) If you have a database backup, copy it to ``/backups/latest.bak`` where ``/`` is the root of your hard disk
+6. (optional) If you have a database backup, copy it to ``/backups/latest.bak`` where ``/`` is the root of your hard disk

-6. Run ``flamepaw --cmd db.setup`` to setup your database.
+7. Run ``flamepaw --cmd db.setup`` to setup your database.
 This may fail, if so, report it on our support server and/or try manually creating the schema (if postgres docker setup succeeds) using the below commands:

 ```bash